matigramirez/Parsec/README.md

 }
 ```

+NOTE: The FileIndex dictionary key is the file's relative path, for episodes below Episode 8, `world/2.svmap` should work just fine,
+but in Episode 8 the main folder was renamed to `data`, so the key in that case is `data/world/2.svmap`.

 ### Export

 After modifying the file, you can save it in its original format by calling the `Write` method